SecondNewtonLaw/Global-Functions-Documentation/Libraries/Signal.md

 ## getconnections

-returns the connections of a specific signal.
+Returns the connections of a specific signal.

 ```luau
 function getconnections(signal: RBXScriptSignal): {Connection}